How to Process Raw Photos With Filmulator (Free for Windows and Linux)

 Import

 The Import tab is where you add images.
-Unfortunately, there’s no drag and drop option, so you have to either Copy to Directory, which will make a copy of your photograph in a new folder and location, or Import in Place, which will open the photo from whichever folder, , or you have it saved on.
+Unfortunately, there’s no drag and drop option, so you have to either Copy to Directory, which will make a copy of your photograph in a new folder and location, or Import in Place, which will open the photo from whichever folder, drive, or card you have it saved on.

 Filmulator - ImportFilmulator - ImportFilmulator - Import